aneksteind/gabble/README.md

 data GAConfig i = Config {
     -- the probability an individual is mutated mutationRateInd :: Double
-    -- the probability a chromosome of an individual is mutated , mutationRateGene :: Double
+    -- the probability a gene of an individual is mutated , mutationRateGene :: Double
     -- the percentage of the population that gets replaced through recombination , crossoverRate :: Double